Justine McIntyre

-Justine McIntyre is a Canadian politician, who served on Montreal City Council from 2013 to 2017.
+Justine McIntyre is a Canadian politician who served on Montreal City Council from 2013 to 2017.
 She represented the Bois-de-Liesse ward in the borough of Pierrefonds-Roxboro, as a member of the Vrai changement pour Montréal political party.

-A graduate of the music program at McGill University, prior to her term on city council McIntyre worked as a classical pianist and as communications director of an organization for homeless youth, as well as serving on the board of a youth music education program.
+A graduate of the music program at McGill University and the management of nonprofit organizations in the arts from the University of Washington, prior to her term on city council McIntyre worked as a classical pianist.
+She also worked as communications director of an organization for homeless youth, serving on the board of a youth music education program.

+In 2022, she earned a post graduate degree from the Université de Montréal's business school, HEC Montréal, specializing in sustainable development.

 Career

 She was elected to Montreal City Council in the 2013 municipal election.
-She was most prominent as a voice on environmental issues, including banning the use of neonicotinoid pesticides in the city and opposing a controversial proposed new housing development in Pierrefonds West.
+She was most prominent as a voice on environmental issues, including banning the use of neonicotinoid pesticides in the city, as well as opposing a controversial proposed new housing development in Pierrefonds West.

 She became the leader of Vrai changement pour Montréal after Lorraine Pagé stepped down in 2015.
 She led the party into the 2017 municipal election, in which it ran candidates only in the boroughs of Pierrefonds-Roxboro, L'Île-Bizard–Sainte-Geneviève, Lachine, Saint-Laurent and Ville-Marie rather than the citywide slate of 2013.
-McIntyre herself ran for borough mayor of Pierrefonds-Roxboro rather than for Mayor of Montreal, but lost to incumbent borough mayor Dimitrios Jim Beis.
+McIntyre herself ran for borough mayor of Pierrefonds-Roxboro rather than for mayor of Montreal, but lost to incumbent borough mayor Dimitrios (Jim) Beis.

-She makes regular media appearances, including on Radio-Canada radio and on Vaste Programme.
+Between 2015 and 2026, a series of her opinion pieces were published in the Montreal Gazette on matters of municipal politics, management, and environmental concerns.
+She has been frequently invited to speak as an expert panelist on the subject of municipal affairs on trusted programs such as Zone Économie hosted by Gérald Fillion, as well as made regular media appearances, including on Radio-Canada radio and on Vaste Programme.

+McIntyre transitioned into provincial politics in 2026, running as the official candidate for the Quebec Liberal Party in the Montreal riding of Sainte-Marie–Saint-Jacques.

+Publications

+McIntyre is a contributing author to Questioning Technology with Jacques Ellul.